There’s always something fun happening in Baltimore.

 Virtual Museum Tours

-Baltimore’s museums, the Baltimore Museum of Art, the Walters Art Museum, the Reginald F. Lewis Museum, the Baltimore Museum of Industry and the Maryland Historical Society have online collections you can browse at your own pace.
+Baltimore’s museums, the Baltimore Museum of Art, the Walters Art Museum, the Reginald F. Lewis Museum, the Baltimore Museum of Industry and the Maryland Center for History and Culture have online collections you can browse at your own pace.
 Pick the topic you’re most interested in and dive in—you may even come across items that are not on view at the museum.
 The BMA also publishes an online magazine of artist interviews, behind the scenes with curators and deep dives into exhibition meanings.

 Live Stream Animal Encounters